TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Ranks
-    - 1st: Sol Invictus (gold)
-    - 2nd: Aurora (violet bird)
-    - 3nd: Boreas (silver bird)

-- Counting MMR with abandons
-    - Only problem is if you're in a team with abandoned players
-        - High-risk high-reward
-            - If you win 1v2, count it as a big win (so as if 1v2 was played)
-            - If you lose, count it as if it's a loss (so as if 2v2 was played)
-            - But only if you have less than e.g. 12 rounds won.
-            - If there were no abandons until 11 rounds won, lock and evenly distribute the team winnings
-                - So if you want to pull a HH scenario:
-                    - You enter with say team of 5
-                    - You have the incentive to stay full with all 5 until e.g. 12:5
-                    - Anyone who stayed until 12 won rounds has locked in rewards in case of a win
-                    - so you want to exit at 11 score when another win already more or less certain

-- Show abandoned players in match summary

-- Triggering abandon cases
-    - When all enemies banned
-    - FFA abandon
-        - easy, just when only one player remains, use ranking by level when they abandoned
-            - just have to save this info somehow
-    - Actually we have to save player info in bomb defusal too

-- If interrupted when <= 4 rounds played, don't count wins
-- If absent when ended, don't count win but count a worst-case loss (3x lost)

 - Post ranked deplyoment
     - Remove test id replacement to match nick for testing
         - this is actually just in prod